Messor cephalotes: Distribution

 Messor cephalotes is distributed across East Africa, particularly in Ethiopia, Kenya, and Tanzania.
 It inhabits arid and semi-arid environments and is well adapted to the tropical climate of the region.

 Behavior and ecology

 This species is primarily granivorous, collecting seeds and storing them in underground chambers.
 It also scavenges insects and helps disperse seeds, contributing to ecosystem balance.
 It is not particularly aggressive but is highly territorial.

 Captive care

-The Messor cephalotes is popular by collectors due to their behavior.
+Messor cephalotes is popular with collectors due to its behavior.
 They can build complex colonies in a formicarium.
 Additionally, they are also effective pest controllers, for example in greenhouses.

 In captivity, Messor cephalotes prefers temperatures of 25–28 C and nest humidity between 60 and 70%.
 Ambient humidity can be lower (30–50%).
 The species does not require hibernation and remains active year-round.
 Colonies do best in sand-based or naturalistic setups with low vibration.